-B. Acoustic Event Detection
+4.2.
+Acoustic Event Detection

 A challenge in acoustic sensing is that a high sampling rate is often required to extract event features.
 Supero adopts a duty-cycled and adaptive sampling scheme to reduce the energy consumed in the sampling and computation.
-For each second, the sensor samples acoustic signals for 0.08 seconds only.
+For each second, an acoustic sensor is active for 0.08 seconds only.
 Initially, it samples the signal at 1 kHz when it is active.
 If the signal energy exceeds a threshold η_A , the sensor switches to a high sampling rate of 12.5 kHz to capture more details of the potential event.
-A series of software filters decompose the signal into low-pass, band-pass, and high-pass components.
-The signal energy and zero-crossing counts of the signals in the whole band and the three subbands are computed as acoustic features and transmitted to the base station.
+As shown in Fig. 3, we use three lattice wave digital software filters to decompose the signal into low-pass, band-pass, and high-pass components.
+The passbands of the three filters are [0,900 Hz], [900 Hz, 3000 Hz], and $[3000 \text{ Hz}, \infty)$, respectively.
+The signal energy and zerocrossing counts of the signals in the whole band and the three subbands are computed as acoustic features and transmitted to the base station.
 The sensor remains in the fast sampling mode as long as the signal energy is above η_A .
 We set a low threshold η_A conservatively such that the acoustic sensors will not miss any sounds generated by an appliance.
-Note that different from a light event that refers to the switching on/off of a light, an acoustic event refers to the sound heard by a sensor.
+Note that different from a light event, that refers to the switching on/off of a light, an acoustic event refers to the sound heard by a sensor.
 Therefore, the sensor will continuously report acoustic events while the sound persists.
 We refer to the switching or phase change of an acoustic appliance as an acoustic transition.
-Owing to intrinsic complexity of the acoustic modality, acoustic transitions are detected by advanced learning algorithms running on the base station, as we will discuss in Section V-B.
+Owing to intrinsic complexity of the acoustic modality, acoustic transitions are detected by advanced learning algorithms running on the base station, as we will discuss in Section 5.2.